morgannash1/twitter_nlp_project/README.md

 I chose to test out two kinds of vectorizers.
 For each of these vectorizers, I used both lists of custom stopwords.
 (4 total Vectorizers)

-CountVectorizer: counts how many times a word or phrase appears and is good for simple, linear models
+**CountVectorizer:** counts how many times a word or phrase appears and is good for simple, linear models

-TfidfVectorizer: counts words and weights them by their uniqueness, and proves to be more effective for more complex models that need to isolate rare, predictive words
+**TfidfVectorizer:** counts words and weights them by their uniqueness, and proves to be more effective for more complex models that need to isolate rare, predictive words

 I decided to test a variety of different types of classifiers (6 in total):

-Linear and Probability Models: Logistic Regression, LinearSVC, and MultinomialNB models were used to establish baselines, as they are fast and interpretable, especially with high-dimensional text data.
+Linear and Probability Models: **Logistic Regression, LinearSVC, and MultinomialNB** models were used to establish baselines, as they are fast and interpretable, especially with high-dimensional text data.
 These models draw a straight line or plane to separate positive tweets from negative ones.

-Complex Pattern Models: Decision Tree and Random Forest models were chosen to explore non-linear relationships, aiming to capture complex sentiment rules that simple linear models might miss.
+Complex Pattern Models: **Decision Tree and Random Forest** models were chosen to explore non-linear relationships, aiming to capture complex sentiment rules that simple linear models might miss.
 These models can find unique patterns but they carry the risk of overfitting.

-Distance-Based Model: K-Nearest Neighbors would classify a new tweet based on the sentiment of the closest similar tweets already seen.
+Distance-Based Model: **K-Nearest Neighbors** would classify a new tweet based on the sentiment of the closest similar tweets already seen.
 A KNN model would generally not be the ideal or best-performing model for text, but I wanted to check the initial results.

 I then created a for loop that creates pipelines and tests each vectorizer with each model and compared the results, allowing me to determine the model that was the most capable of maximizing the Negative F1-Score in the presence of class imbalance.

 Finally, I chose to tune the hyperparameters of one of the LinearSVC models, attempting to improve results before selecting the final model.

 ### Rationale for Evaluation Metrics:
-I chose to use the Negative F1-Score as my main evaluation metric as it is a compromise between the model's ability to find negative tweets (Recall) and its ability to be correct when it does so (Precision).
+I chose to use the **Negative F1-Score** as my main evaluation metric as it is a compromise between the model's ability to find negative tweets (Recall) and its ability to be correct when it does so (Precision).
 F1-Score is a good metric when evaluating performance on an imbalanced class because it requires the model to perform well on both measures simultaneously.

 ## Initial Model Results:
-The dummy baseline model had an F1-Score of 0 for the target negative class and an Accuracy of 61%.
+The dummy baseline model had an F1-Score of 0% for the target negative class and an Accuracy of 61%.
 All of the vectorizer and classifier combinations produced significantly better results, although there's still plenty of room for improvement.

-Top 5 Models (ranked by the critical Negative F1-Score) demonstrate the effectiveness of both tree-based and linear algorithms on the refined text features:
+Top 5 Models (ranked by the critical Negative F1-Score):

 CountVectorizer2 + DecisionTreeClassifier: Neg_F1 of 33.6%
 TfidfVectorizer2 + DecisionTreeClassifier: Neg_F1 of 31.9%